1.0 Meaning of depth classification:

 (i) CC is based on a sound theoretical foundation.
 It’s normative principles, canons, postulates, principles of facet sequence and the various devices guide objectively in the design of depth classification (Ranganathan, 1989i).

 (ii) Notational qualities: CC uses mixed notation consisting of Roman alphabets, both upper and lower case, Indo-Arabic numerals, various punctuation marks, and mathematical symbols.
-This extensive base of the notational system provides tremendous scope for the interpolation and extrapolation through various devices.
+This extensive base of the notational system provides tremendous scope for interpolation and extrapolation through various devices.
 The large base of this notational system also helps to have shorter class numbers.

 2.2 Notational system: